 Projects.
 Activities should be educational and outreach events aimed at the general public or at a specific age group (pre-university school students).
 They may otherwise be open to all IAPS members.
-The themes of the International Day of Light (IDL) or School Day are special calls for this grant.

 The project must fall into one of the three following categories, with a new project or a new augmentation of an existing project starting in the current financial year:

 - New project initiation.
 This comprises new science outreach projects which the applicant did not already run.
 If the applicant already runs a different outreach project and wishes to apply for this grant for a new, separate one, they must explain how the two projects differ.

 - Existing project development.
 This is relevant where the applicant already runs a science outreach project and wishes to augment it: for example, an NC expanding a nation-wide project to a new city, an existing project requiring updated equipment, or an activity being expanded with a new component.

 Preferences for a project in category 1 or 2 are as follows:

 - Financially effective outreach

 - Events in multiple locations over single location (for NCs only)

 - Going outside of your city over not going (for LCs and NCs going to rural areas)